Contractibility of moduli spaces of RCD(0,2)-structures: Introduction

 \subsection{Sketch of the proofs}

-Let us briefly explain the idea behind the proof of Proposition \ref{prop: main}.
+Let us briefly explain the idea behind the proof of Theorem \ref{prop: main}.
 Assume that $X$ is a compact topological space that admits an $\RCD(0,2)$-structure $(X,\dist,\m)$.
-We denote $p\colon \tilde{X}\to X$ the universal cover of $X$ (whose existence is granted by Theorem 1.1 in \cite{Mondino-Wei_19}), and we denote $(\tilde{X},\tilde{\dist},\tilde{\m})$ the lift of $(X,\dist,\m)$ to $\tilde{X}$ (we recall this notion in Section \ref{sec2}).
-Thanks to the structure theory of $\RCD$ spaces (which we recall briefly in section \ref{sec4}), it is possible to associate a dimension to $(X,\dist,\m)$, denoted $\dim(X,\dist,\m)$.
-Here, the dimension is bounded from above by $2$; therefore, we necessarily have $\dim(X,\dist,\m)\in\{0,1,2\}$.\\ We can take care of the case $\dim(X,\dist,\m)=0$ by relying on the structure theory of $\RCD$ spaces.\\ Then, we can treat the dimension $1$ case using the results of \cite{Kitabeppu-Lakzian_16} (which classify low-dimensional $\RCD$ spaces).\\ Finally, to treat the case $\dim(X,\dist,\m)=2$, we fix a splitting:
+We denote $p\colon \tilde{X}\to X$ the universal cover of $X$ (whose existence is granted by Theorem 1.1 in \cite{Mondino-Wei_19}) and we denote $(\tilde{X},\tilde{\dist},\tilde{\m})$ the lift of $(X,\dist,\m)$ to $\tilde{X}$ (we recall this notion in Section \ref{sec2}).
+Thanks to the structure theory of $\RCD$-spaces (which we recall briefly in section \ref{sec4}), it is possible to associate a dimension to $(X,\dist,\m)$, denoted $\dim(X,\dist,\m)$.
+Here, the dimension is bounded from above by $2$; therefore, we necessarily have $\dim(X,\dist,\m)\in\{0,1,2\}$.\\ We can take care of the case $\dim(X,\dist,\m)=0$ by relying on the structure theory of $\RCD$-spaces.\\ We can then treat the dimension $1$ case using the results of \cite{Kitabeppu-Lakzian_16} (which classify low-dimensional $\RCD$-spaces).\\ Finally, to treat the case $\dim(X,\dist,\m)=2$, we fix a splitting:

 associated to the lift of $(X,\dist,\m)$ (we recall this notion in Section \ref{sec3}).
 The integer $k$ in \eqref{eq: intro split} is equal to the splitting degree $k(X)$ (see \eqref{eq: splitting degree}).
 In particular, we have $\dim(\overline{X},\overline{\dist},\overline{\m})=2-k(X)$.
 We can easily take care of the case $k(X)\in\{1,2\}$ using the first part of the proof.
 The final case $k(X)=0$ implies that $(\overline{X},\overline{\dist},\overline{\m})$ is a simply connected compact topological surface with boundary (using the results of \cite{Lytchak-Stadler_22}).
-It will then be easy to conclude the proof.\\ Thanks to what we said above, we will be able to prove the following result in Section \ref{sec4}; hence proving Proposition \ref{prop: main}.

-\begin{Proposition} Assume that $(X,\dist,\m)$ is an $\RCD(0,2)$-structure on a compact topological space $X$.
-Then we have the following case disjunction:
+It will then be easy to conclude the proof.\\ Thanks to what we previously mentioned, we will be able to prove that if $(X,\dist,\m)$ is an RCD(0, 2)-structure on a compact topological space $X$, then we have the following case disjunction: